syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ItemsourceScrolling-865979633).

-### SfListView in Prism Framework
+### SfListView with Prism Framework

-SfListView allows the user working it with Prism Tool for MVVM Framework.
+SfListView allows the user working it with Prism  for MVVM Framework.
 It can be done by following the below steps
     *Replace the Application to PrismApplication in App.xaml file *Inherited App.xaml.cs from PrismApplication instead of Application.
     *Create prism namespace library reference in xaml file of ContentPage.